 Norfolk Island has two uninhabited neighbours just off its southern shore.
 About a kilometre offshore lies Nepean Island - a small islet of coral and sandstone which provides a haven for thousands of seabirds.
 Much of Kingston is built from blocks quarried there by Lieutenant King's convicts.
 Phillip Island - 6 kilometres south of Point Hunter - is a volcanic mass rising to 300 metres at its highest point.

-Norfolk's sub-tropical climate is tempered by the surrounding sea so it is never blazingly hot and rarely cold enough to demand more than a pullover or cardigan.
-The average annual rainfall is 1328mm and there are occasional storms but most rain conveniently falls during the night.
-The temperatures are mild ranging from 24C to 28C in the height of Summer and 19C in Winter.
+Norfolk's sub-tropical climate is tempered by the surrounding sea.
+The temperatures range from 19C to 28C in the height of Summer and 12C to 19C in Winter.
 Click Here for up to the minute weather information.

 Norfolk's tap water is clean and safe to drink unless otherwise stated.
 Most drinking water is rain water collected in tanks and some hotels rely upon bore water as their primary source of drinking water.

-Norfolk Island time is 11 1/2 hours ahead of Greenwich Mean Time (GMT), one and a half hours ahead of Australian Eastern Standard Time, half an hour ahead of Eastern Daylight Saving Time nd one and a half hours behind New Zealand.
+Norfolk Island time is 11.5 hours ahead of Greenwich Mean Time (GMT), 1.5 hours ahead of Australian Eastern Standard Time, half an hour ahead of Eastern Daylight Saving Time and 1.5 hours behind New Zealand.

 240 volts AC, 50 cycles, three flat pin plug.
 Electricity is generated locally by large diesel generators and power surges are common so the use of surge protection devices is recommended for all electronic equipment, especially computers and modems.

 Australian currency is used on Norfolk Island.
-Travellers cheques and most credit cards are widely accepted.
+Credit cards are also accepted.

-A taxi service is available on the Island, however, you can not simply flag one down - you will have to book a cab in advance if you want to go anywhere.
-There is no public transport on the Island but small rental cars are plentiful - rumour has it that there are more rental cars than residents.
+A taxi service is available on the Island, however, you can not simply flag one down - you will have to book a taxi in advance if you want to go anywhere.
+There is no public transport on the Island but small rental cars are plentiful.

 Cars drive on the left hand side of the road.
 Look out for cows, they have free run of the Island (except in the town centre) and they have right of way - it is an offence to hit a cow and you will be fined if you do.